mi1os/ha-olife-wallbox/README.md

 - **Charging Started**: Triggered when charging begins
 - **Charging Stopped**: Triggered when charging ends
 - **User Authenticated**: Triggered on successful user authentication
+- **User Authenticated**: Triggered on successful user authentication
 - **Error**: Triggered when an error occurs

+## Solar Optimization

+The integration includes a built-in solar optimization feature that can automatically adjust the charging current based on excess solar power.

+### Configuration

+1. Go to Settings > Devices & Services > Olife Energy Wallbox > Configure
+2. Select your **Solar Power Entity** (sensor reporting current export power in Watts, positive value = export)
+3. Set **Charging Phases** (1 or 3) matching your car/cable capabilities
+4. (Optional) Set **Min Current Offset** to adjust the target current

+### How it works

+The integration calculates the available current based on the solar power excess:
+`Available Current = Solar Power / (Voltage * Phases)`

+If the calculated current is above 6A (minimum standard), the charging limit is automatically updated.
+You can use the **Min Current Offset** to fine-tune this behavior (e.g., set to -1 to leave some buffer, or +2 to charge from grid if solar is slightly insufficient).

 ## Energy Dashboard Integration